 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Potable water treatment

-This unit is from our archive and it is an adapted extract from Environmental Control and Public Health (T210) which is no longer in presentation.
+This course is from our archive and it is an adapted extract from Environmental Control and Public Health (T210) which is no longer in presentation.
 If you wish to study formally at The Open University, you may wish to explore the courses we offer in this

 Without it we are dead!
 Water is essential, but what processes must it go through to become fit for human consumption?
-This unit will guide you through the continuous cycling of water between land, open water surfaces and the sea before moving on to an overview of the water treatment and supply process.
+This course will guide you through the continuous cycling of water between land, open water surfaces and the sea before moving on to an overview of the water treatment and supply process.

 This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Technology courses or view the range of currently available OU Technology courses.

 Originally published: Thursday, 17th March 2016

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
 Full details can be found in the Acknowledgements and our FAQs section.

 - This site has Copy Reuse Tracking enabled - see our FAQs for more information.